 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

-A 13" pizza can be cooked in all the toaster ovens except for the Wolf Elite which can hold a 12" pizza.
+A 13" pizza can be cooked in all the toaster ovens except for the Wolf Elite, which can hold a 12" pizza.

-Reviews of the Best Countertop Convection Toaster Ovens
+What are the Best Convection Toaster Ovens?

 Features of Breville BOV900BSS

-The interior capacity is similar to that of a 5-qt.
-Dutch oven.
+The interior capacity is similar to that of a 5-qt.-Dutch oven.
 Of course, the interior of this oven can be compartmentalized to accommodate different cooking techniques and heat distribution.

-This precision cooking technology uses quartz heating elements to warm-up the inside of the oven and cook the food from all sides.
-The Element IQ’s strongest point is that it can adjust the heat of each quartz element to suit the dish and the chosen cooking setting.
+This precision cooking technology uses quartz heating elements to warm up the inside of the oven and cooks the food from all sides.
+Element IQ’s strongest point is that it can adjust the heat of each quartz element to suit the dish and the chosen cooking setting.